SysKitTeam/docs-trace/compare-office-365-settings/compare-wizard.md

 5. Click Next to see the compare results.

 The Results windows shows the differences between the two tenants.
 Object changes are marked by a different colors.
 The upper part of the window shows all the objects in a hierarchical structure, while the bottom half displays the differences between currently selected objects in the upper half.
-The compare process uses the [Compare template]() when displaying changes between snapshots.
-If you would like to change which reports are compared, use the little wheel button on the left-hand side.
-Deselected reports will not be used in future comparisons.
+The compare process uses the [Compare template](../configure-syskit-trace/options-wizard.md) when displaying changes between snapshots.
+If you would like to change which objects are compared, use the little wheel button on the left-hand side.
+Deselected objects will not be used in future comparisons.